airaqi/DesignPatterns/README.rst

     :width: 90%
     :align: center

-    "Pattern","Description"
+    "Category", "Pattern","Description"
-    `Abstract Factory <workspace/projects/patterns/abstract_factory/>`_, "Provide an interface for creating families of related or dependent objects without specifying their concrete classes."
+    "Creational", `Abstract Factory <workspace/projects/patterns/abstract_factory/>`_, "Provide an interface for creating families of related or dependent objects without specifying their concrete classes."
+    "", `Factory Method <workspace/projects/patterns/factory_method/>`_, "Define an interface for creating an object, but let subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses."
+    "", `Prototype <workspace/projects/patterns/prototype/>`_, "Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype."
+    "", `Singleton <workspace/projects/patterns/singlton/>`_, "Ensure a class only has one instance, and provide a global point of access to it."
+    "Structural", `Bridge <workspace/projects/patterns/bridge/>`_, "Decouple an abstraction from its implementation so that the two can vary independently."
-    `Composite <workspace/projects/patterns/composite/>`_, "Compose objects into tree structures to represent part-whole hierarchies."
+    "", `Composite <workspace/projects/patterns/composite/>`_, "Compose objects into tree structures to represent part-whole hierarchies."
-    `Decorator <workspace/projects/patterns/decorator/>`_, "Attach additional responsibilities to an object dynamically.
+    "", `Decorator <workspace/projects/patterns/decorator/>`_, "Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality"
-    `Singleton <workspace/projects/patterns/singlton/>`_, "Ensure a class only has one instance, and provide a global point of access to it."
+    "Behavioural", `Command <workspace/projects/patterns/command/>`_, "Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations."
+    "", `Iterator <workspace/projects/patterns/iterator/>`_, "Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation."
+    "", `Memento <workspace/projects/patterns/memento>`_, "Without violating encapsulation, capture and externalize an object's internal state so that the object can be restored to this state later."
-    `Strategy <workspace/projects/patterns/strategy/>`_, "Define a family of algorithms, encapsulate each one, and make them interchangeable.
+    "", `Strategy <workspace/projects/patterns/strategy/>`_, "Define a family of algorithms, encapsulate each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it."
-    `Factory Method <workspace/projects/patterns/factory_method/>`_, "Define an interface for creating an object, but let subclasses decide which class to instantiate.
-Factory Method lets a class defer instantiation to subclasses."
-    `Bridge <workspace/projects/patterns/bridge/>`_, "Decouple an abstraction from its implementation so that the two can vary independently."
-    `Command <workspace/projects/patterns/command/>`_, "Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations."
-    `Iterator <workspace/projects/patterns/iterator/>`_, "Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation."
-    `Memento <workspace/projects/patterns/memento>`_, "Without violating encapsulation, capture and externalize an object's internal state so that the object can be restored to this state later."
-    `Prototype <workspace/projects/patterns/prototype/>`_, "Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype."

 Lexi Test Editor
 ================